arielherself/espresso/README.md

 <strong>Ursula von der Leyen</strong>, president of the European Commission, admitted that Europeans faced “tough times” because of [sky-high energy prices](https://te.arielherself.xyz/europe/2022/09/05/europe-scrambles-to-protect-citizens-from-sky-high-energy-prices) caused by Russia’s manipulation of [natural gas supplies](https://te.arielherself.xyz/europe/2022/07/11/europe-is-preparing-for-russian-gas-to-be-cut-off-this-winter).
 Ms von der Leyen announced five proposals to ease Europe’s <strong>energy crisis</strong>, including a price cap on Russian gas and a windfall tax on energy companies, which she called a “solidarity contribution”.

+Police apprehended the surviving suspect in Sunday’s<strong> stabbing spree</strong> in <strong>Saskatchewan</strong>, Canada, ending a four-day manhunt.
+Ten people were killed and 18 injured in the attacks in an indigenous community and nearby village.
+Myles Sanderson had been serving a sentence of four years and four months on assault and robbery charges when he was released on parole in February.
+His brother Damien was found dead on Monday.

+Listen to an abridged version of the subscriber-only briefing.

 <strong>Cineworld Group</strong>, the world’s second-largest cinema chain, filed for <strong>bankruptcy</strong> in Texas.
 The firm, which is based in London, intends to restructure its $9bn in debt and lease liabilities while maintaining theatre operations.
 The pandemic turbocharged [at-home streaming](https://te.arielherself.xyz/business/disney-netflix-apple-is-anyone-winning-the-streaming-wars/21807591) at cinemas’ expense: Cineworld lost $2.7bn in 2020 and another $566m last year.

-Listen to an abridged version of the subscriber-only briefing.

 China’s president, <strong>Xi Jinping</strong>, will meet his Russian counterpart, <strong>Vladimir Putin</strong>, next week on his first foreign trip since the start of the covid-19 pandemic in 2020, according to Russia’s outgoing ambassador to China.
 The two are expected to meet in Samarkand, Uzbekistan, which hosts a summit of the Shanghai Co-operation Organisation, a Chinese-led talking shop focused on economic and security affairs in Asia.

 A judge refused <strong>Elon Musk’s </strong>request to delay the trial over his aborted acquisition of <strong>Twitter</strong>, which is due to start on October 17th.
 But she allowed him to include in his lawsuit recent allegations of lax data privacy by the social-media firm’s former security chief.
 Mr Musk claims Twitter misled him about its user numbers and other metrics, and [wants out of the purchase agreement](https://te.arielherself.xyz/business/2022/07/11/with-or-without-elon-musk-twitter-is-overdue-a-shake-up).

-<strong>China’s export</strong> growth slowed as global demand weakened and domestic covid-19 lockdowns and heatwaves [hit production](https://te.arielherself.xyz/the-economist-explains/2022/09/06/will-chinas-economy-ever-overtake-americas).
-Exports increased by 7.1% year on year in August, compared with 18% in July.
-Import growth was also sluggish because of tepid domestic demand.
-Asian stockmarkets slumped in response.
-The MSCI index of Asia-Pacific shares fell to its lowest level in two years.

 <strong>Fact of the day:</strong> €65bn, the minimum cost of Germany’s energy-bill relief package, equivalent to 1.8% of the country’s GDP.
 [Read the full story](https://te.arielherself.xyz/europe/2022/09/05/europe-scrambles-to-protect-citizens-from-sky-high-energy-prices).